AJosueBN/weather-dashboard-challenge/README.md

-# week-six-weather-dashboard-challenge This challeng involves third-party APIs and will be tasked to access data and functionallity by making requests with specific parameters to a URL.This will run in the browser
+# week-six-weather-dashboard-challenge This challenge involves third-party APIs and will be tasked to access data and functionallity by making requests with specific parameters to a URL.This will run in the browser

 # Will be retrieving data from another application's API and using it in the context of their own.
 Will specifically be using the 5 Day Weather Forecast API.